jianxiaoguo/website/content/en/docs/managing-workflow/platform-monitoring.md

 ### On Cluster Persistence
 You can set `node-exporter` and `kube-state-metrics` to `true` or `false` in the `values.yaml`.
--If you wish to have persistence for VictoriaMetrics you can set `enabled` to `true` in the `values.yaml` file before running `helm install`.
+- If you wish to have persistence for VictoriaMetrics you can set `enabled` to `true` in the `values.yaml` file before running `helm install`.

 ```
 victoriametrics: